SFTtech/openage/doc/media/slp-files.md

 Colors from the palette are referenced in the SLP files with an index.
 The index refers to a line in the palette, so line 3=>index 0, line 4=>index 1 etc.

+### Palette files in older versions of AoE1 and AoE2 (up until AoE2:HD)

+The file id is `50500+x`, the palettes (color tables) are stored the same way as SLPs are. (see [DRS Files](drs-files.md)) Here `x` is the palette index, which should be 0, experiment with `[1,10]`...

+`interfac.drs` contains many of these files, but the ingame art uses id 50500.

+### Palette files in AoE1:DE

+Palettes are stored as plain human-readable palette files with the suffixes `.pal` or `.palx`.
+Palette numbers are stored in a `palettes.conf` file that contains a bunch of lines with assignments in the form of `palette_number,filename`.

 ## SLP types